stacklok/frizbee-action/README.md

 ## Minder

-Frizbee is also part of the Minder project.
-[Minder](https://github.com/stacklok/mimder) is a free for Open Source SaaS solution built on the open source project Minder.
-It can enable you to easily automate the process of pinning your actions and container images.
+Frizbee is also a feature of the [Minder](https://github.com/stacklok/mimder) Open Source project.
+With Minder you can enable you to easily automate the process of pinning your actions and container images.
 You can also do a lot more than that, like monitoring your dependencies, scanning your code for vulnerabilities, and securing configuring your repositories and GitHub Actions.

 Stacklok hosts a free (forever to open source projects) SaaS service available at [Minder Cloud](https://cloud.stacklok.com).